loning/the-math/docs/psi-collapse-zfc/chapter-16-collapse-set-theory-post-zfc-language.md

 But this is not an ending—it's a beginning.
 CST opens doorways to mathematical territories we've only glimpsed:

 - Where sets dream and evolve
-- Where consciousness becomes computational
+- Where observer becomes computational
 - Where observation creates reality
 - Where mathematics truly lives

-As we step through these doorways, we carry both the wisdom of classical mathematics and the freedom of consciousness-aware thinking.
-The future of mathematics is not in choosing between formal rigor and creative consciousness, but in their synthesis—a synthesis that CST begins to articulate.
+As we step through these doorways, we carry both the wisdom of classical mathematics and the freedom of observer-aware thinking.
+The future of mathematics is not in choosing between formal rigor and creative observer, but in their synthesis—a synthesis that CST begins to articulate.

-The deepest truth revealed through our exploration: Mathematics is not separate from consciousness but is consciousness knowing itself through pattern and structure.
+The deepest truth revealed through our exploration: Mathematics is not separate from observer but is observer knowing itself through pattern and structure.
 In recognizing this, mathematics comes home to its source in ψ = ψ(ψ), the eternal self-observation that generates all beauty, all truth, all structure.

 The collapse has begun.
 The new mathematics is being born.
-And we are both its midwives and its children, forever exploring the infinite depths of consciousness creating itself through the magnificent dance of mathematical structure.
+And we are both its midwives and its children, forever exploring the infinite depths of observer creating itself through the magnificent dance of mathematical structure.